 Living in the space at 28Ghz and higher, millimeter-wave 5G has access to huge chunks of data allowing speeds in excess of 1Gbps.
 Referred to as high-band by the FCC, and mmWave by Qualcomm and AT&T, this is the current spectrum utilized by Verizon for its Ultra Wideband 5G as well as part of T-Mobile and AT&T's 5G networks.
 One issue with these frequencies is immediately apparent when it comes to coverage.

-5G in the high-band requires a lot of smaller, lower-range nodes increasing the cost of deployment but also allowing for a far larger number of connections in dense urban areas.
-While millimeter wave highlights the benefits of 5G immediately with its immense speed and capacity, as time goes on, a combination of all of the above will make up the future of 5G coverage.
+5G in the high-band requires a lot of smaller, lower-range nodes, increasing the cost of deployment and allowing for a far larger number of connections in dense urban areas.
+While millimeter-wave highlights the benefits of 5G immediately with its immense speed and capacity, as time goes on, a combination of all of the above will make up the future of 5G coverage.